ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_cli.md

 [mbed] Detected "K64F" connected to "D:" and using com port "COM3"
 ```

-- Check the board information page on the list of <a href="https://developer.mbed.org/platforms/" target="_blank">Mbed Enabled boards</a>.
+- Check the board information page on the list of [Mbed Enabled boards](https://developer.mbed.org/platforms/).
 The right side of each information page lists the name of the target.

 - If you only have one Mbed Enabled board connected, Mbed CLI can automatically detect the target by specifing `-m detect`.